 Eating contaminated or spoiled food can cause food poisoning.
 So, the best method to keep the food poisoning away is by maintaining the good standards of food hygiene when preparing, handling and storing food.
 Most of the food poisoning cases are mild and you get better without any treatment.
 But some cases may be so severe that you need to go to a hospital for treatment.
-The following steps will help you to prevent from food poisoning:-
+The following steps will help you to prevent food poisoning:-

 1. Habit of Washing Hands, Utensils and Food Surfaces Regularly

 It is good to adopt the habit of washing hands well with soap & water before & after handling or preparing food, after going to the toilet or changing a baby’s nappy and after touching bins or pets.
 Use hot, soapy water to wash utensils and other surfaces you use.

 2. Try to Cook Food at Safe Temperature